openid/OpenID4VP/openid-connect-4-verifiable-presentations-1_0.md

 ## RP Metadata Error Response

-Error response MUST be made in the same manner as defined in [@!OpenID].
+Error response MUST be made in the same manner as defined in [@!OpenID.Core].

 ## RP Metadata Error Response Codes